Dylan-Cairns/Jacynth-legacy/README.md

 # A digital adaptation of the game Jacynth
-This is a Typescript implementation of the card game [Jacynth](http://wiki.decktet.com/game:jacynth) from the [Decktet](https://www.decktet.com/).
+This is an implementation of the card game [Jacynth](http://wiki.decktet.com/game:jacynth) from the [Decktet](https://www.decktet.com/).
 It was written in Typescript with an Express.js server and Socket.io for multi-player.

 You can play the game [here](https://jacynth.herokuapp.com/)!